Reliable Cellular Automata with Self-Organization: Cellular automata

-where we will omit $\mu$ when it is clear from the context.
-A function $f(\eta)$ with values 0, 1 (i.e.~an indicator function) and measurable in $\cA$ will be called an \df{event function} over $\cA$.
-Let $W$ be any subset of space-time that is the union of some rectangles.
+\begin{definition}[Events] A function \( f(\eta) \) with values 0, 1 (that is an indicator function) and measurable in the \( \sigma \)-algebra \( \cA \) will be called an \df{event function} over \( \cA \).
+Let \( W \) be any subset of space-time that is the union of some rectangles.
 Then

-denotes the $\sg$-algebra generated by events of the form
+denotes the \( \sigma \)-algebra generated by events of the form